Ukraine continues to pressure after Russia announced its victory in Bakhmut

 “We hold them very firmly,” she said.

 From the Kremlin’s point of view, the area around Bakhmut is just part of the more than 1,000 km (621 mi) frontline that the Russian military must hold.
-This task could become more difficult due to the withdrawal of mercenaries from the private military contracting group Wagner who helped take control of the city.
+This task can become more difficult due to the withdrawal of mercenaries from the private military contracting group Wagner that helped take the city.
 They will be replaced by Russian soldiers.

 For Ukrainian forces, the latest action has been opportunistic — trying to wrest small gains from the enemy and take up strategic positions, particularly from two flanks in the northwest and southwest, where the 3rd separate Ukrainian assault brigade was active, officials said.

 Russia had envisioned the capture of Bakhmut as a partial realization of its ambition to control the eastern Donbass region, Ukraine’s industrial heartland.
 Now, its forces had to regroup, rotate fighters, and rearm only to take control of the city.
-Malik Wagner He announced the withdrawal after acknowledging a loss of more than $20,000 of his men.
+Malik Wagner announced the withdrawal after acknowledging the loss of more than 20,000 of his men.

 Malyar described the nine-month struggle against Wagner’s forces in almost existential terms: “If they had not been destroyed during the defense of Bakhmut, one can imagine that all these tens of thousands would have advanced deep into Ukrainian territory.”

-Largely in ruins, the fate of Bakhmut has been overshadowed in recent days by near-night attacks on Kiev, a series of unclaimed drone strikes near Moscow and growing expectations that the Ukrainian government will try to regain ground.
+Bakhmut’s fate, largely ruined, has been overshadowed in recent days by near-night attacks on Kiev, a series of unclaimed drone strikes near Moscow and growing expectations that the Ukrainian government will try to win back the ground.

 But the battle for the city could still have a long-lasting effect.
 Moscow made the most of its capture, which is epitomized by the victory of the Russian media.
 Any slip in Russia’s fist would be a political embarrassment to President Vladimir Putin.

-Note: An earlier version of this story has been corrected to show Oleg Shiryev as the commander of the 225th, not the 228th.